cornell-netlab/capisce/README.md

 The full documentation can be viewed using the following commands
 ```
-opam install odoc
-make doc
+make doc -B
 ```

+This will open the documentation in your systems default web browser.
+In the docker container this will be w3m (press enter to follow links and q to quit).

-The core documentation can be by navigating to modules `Cmd`, `ASTs`, and `Qe`.
+The documentation for the core modules can be found by clicking on `capisce` and then navigating to modules `Cmd`, `ASTs`, and `Qe`.

 ### Instrumentation and Compiler